chalswater/QRNG_entropy_accumulation/README.md

          of the slices of colormaps corresponding to the coherent state amplitudes used in the experiment.

-      6. "min-tradeoff.py": generates the data to plot the Shannon entropy datapoints to derive the constant min-tradeoff function.

   - PLOTTING FILES:

-      7. "plot_color_map.py": generates a plot with the color maps.
+      6. "plot_color_map.py": generates a plot with the color maps.

-      8. "plot_slices_datapoints.py": generates a plot with the slices of datapoints.
+      7. "plot_slices_datapoints.py": generates a plot with the slices of datapoints.

-      9. "plot_scalability.py": generates a plot with the scalability of our method using different subsets of datapoints.
+      8. "plot_scalability.py": generates a plot with the scalability of our method using different subsets of datapoints.

-      10. "plot_min-tradeoff.py": generates a plot with the Shannon entropy datapoints and the constant min-tradeoff function.
-The folder also contains one hdf5 file and a folder with the extracted data form the experiment.

 All data from the paper is already saved in the Outputs folder, and can be read comiling the "read_and_write.py" file.